SeannyPhoenix/ga-sei-09-project-1/README.md

 Seanny and Mert's Project One for GA SEI-09

 ### Scope
-* Create and modify Users
-* Create and modify Books
-* Rate books
-* Show rate lists
+Our site will allow users to rate books.
+These ratings will be aggragated and turned into a list of highest-rated books.
+They can also view lists of books by genre.

+JavaScript

 ### User Stories

 1. **Authorized User**
   * User can make an account.
-  * User can view one book.
   * User can rate book.
-  * User can show rating lists.
+  * User can create personal lists.
-  * User can filter lists by genre.
   * User can add a book.

 2. **Non-Authorized User**
   * User can see the rating list from others user ratings
+  * User can filter lists by genre.
+  * User can view details about specific books.
-  * User can see the news about books
+  * Stretch: User can see top-rated books for a particular week/month.

 ### Wireframes